Table of Contents

 Common risks include:

-• Bird-related fire hazards from nests near electrical systems.
+- Bird-related fire hazards from nests near electrical systems.

-• OSHA violations for health and safety breaches.
+- OSHA violations for health and safety breaches.

-• Regulatory fines tied to sanitation and wildlife protection laws.
+- Regulatory fines tied to sanitation and wildlife protection laws.

 Without a proactive bird-proof maintenance plan, companies risk repeated violations, rising insurance costs, and damage to their reputation.

-Cheap Deterrents Cost More Over Time
+Why Cheap Bird Deterrents Cost More in the Long Run

 DIY bird deterrents fail because they treat symptoms, not behavior.
 Birds adapt quickly, maintenance gets skipped, and problems spread to new areas like HVAC systems, signage, and rooflines.
 What looks affordable upfront turns into repeated cleaning, repairs, compliance risks, and liability exposure.
 Long-term bird control only works when prevention is built into the structure, not taped onto it.